How to type faster – Master the 10 finger system. 8 Typing tips.

 4. Focus on Posture and Lighting

 You’re probably all hyped up and ready to start typing until your fingers ache, but there are several things to consider first, such as maintaining good posture and ergonomics.
-Developing a good posture is essential because you don’t want to ruin your back while typing and sitting in a bad position.
+Developing a good posture is essential because you don’t want to ruin your back when you type and sitting in a bad position.
 Furthermore, you want to avoid health issues such as RSI (Repetitive Strain Injury) or computer vision syndrome.